Aniketx21/OfferBazaar/README.md

 ## 📌 Project Overview

-**OfferBazaar** is a Java-based web application that connects **local vendors** with **city-based users** looking for great deals.
-Vendors can register, login, and publish promotional offers.
+**OfferBazaar** is a Java-based web application that connects **local advertisers** with **city-based users** looking for great deals.
+Advertisers can register, login, and publish promotional offers.
 Users can explore and filter these offers based on their city.
-The platform includes an **Admin Panel** for managing vendors, users, and published offers.
+The platform includes an **Admin Panel** for managing advertisers, users, and published offers.

 ---